-Have you taken our comprehensive hyperacusis survey yet?
+If you have hyperacusis, start here.
 This is your chance to have a real influence in helping researchers understand life with hyperacusis.
-Find out more here.

 A novel hyperacusis hybrid device, developed by Dr. Craig Formby of the University of Alabama and Dr. David Eddins of the University of South Florida, will be used in an upcoming clinical trial.